rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 Render a document to Plaine and Easie and save it to the file.

 Only the top staff / layer is exported.

-This methods is not available in the JavaScript version of the toolkit.
+{% aside .warning %}This method is not available in the JavaScript distributed version of the toolkit{% endaside %}

 **Returns**